 Section III presented the results of a number of regression/correlation tests for the two main predictions of the model.
 The first prediction concerned the link between changes in bank share prices and the risk of bank portfolios.
-This prediction was tested in Tables 2-5 using three different measures of lagged bank share valuations and conducting the tests over two different sample time periods to account for possible regime shifts.
+This prediction was tested in Tables 1-4 using three different measures of lagged bank share valuations and conducting the tests over two different sample time periods to account for possible regime shifts.
 The results of the regression tests in these tables did not reject this prediction of the model.
-An increase (or decrease) in lagged bank share valuations is followed by marginal increases (or decreases) in the risky loan component of bank portfolios.
+Increases (or decreases) in bank share valuations are followed by marginal increases (or decreases) in the risky loan component of bank portfolios.
 Bank managers act as if they change bank portfolios in response to changes in investor perceptions of risk and/or risk aversion as reflected in movements in share prices.
 The second prediction concerned the financing of bank portfolios.
-This prediction was tested in Tables 6 and 7 using two measures of bank capital and three different sample time periods.
-The results of the regression tests in Tables 6 and 7 did not reject the prediction of the theory that banks rely more (or less) heavily on equity finance when they take on more (or less) portfolio risk.
-In the end equity investors and regulator/depositor investors finance the investments they want to finance consistent with their perceptions of risk and risk aversion, and this is how a financial system should work.
+This prediction was tested in Tables 5 and 6 using two measures of bank capital and three different sample time periods.
+The results of the regression tests in Tables 5 and 6 did not reject the prediction of the theory that banks rely more (or less) heavily on equity finance when they take on more (or less) portfolio risk.
+Furthermore banks adjusted the financing of their portfolios in this way long before the Basle/FDIC capital requirements and the CAMEL rating system were part of the regulatory architecture.